 BA (Hons) Law with Law Studies in Europe

-With regard to undergraduate admissions, our policy regarding subjects studied at school—like that of the Law Faculty—is that you are free to choose your own subjects.
+Wadham's policy regarding subjects studied at school—like that of the Law Faculty—is that you are free to choose your own subjects.
 We welcome both arts and science subjects.
 Strictly academic subjects are preferable as they provide the best preparation for the demands of reading Law in Oxford.
-Our offer is based on three A-levels or equivalent.
-Usually this offer will not include General Studies.
+Our offer is based on three A-levels or equivalent and will not include General Studies.
 Nor will it include a language which is the candidate's native language, even if it is examined as a foreign language.
 We may sometimes require an A in particular subject(s) you have studied as part of the offer.

 We do not test candidates for prior knowledge of any aspect of the law, which in any case confers no advantage in admissions or in the degree.
 We consider the entire application to assess academic ability and potential for studying law at Oxford.
 In particular, we look for a candidate’s ability and potential to work hard, reason critically, and communicate effectively.
 We consider applications for deferred entry from candidates who have constructive plans for their gap year, which will keep their academic skills honed.